ultraio/blockchain-development-tools/scripts/fake_oracle/README.md

 For the basic example on the `config.json` you can refer to [config_example.json](config_example.json)

-Information from the configuration file is assumed to be an array of objects each of which should be specifying the `source` which provides the conversion rate, conversion `rate` itself, 24 hour trading `volume` and a `timestamp`.
-Example:
+Information from the configuration file is assumed to be an array of objects each of which should be specifying the `source` which provides the conversion rate, conversion `rate` itself, 24 hour trading `volume` and a `timestamp`. `rate` is specified in USD/UOS unit, 24 trading volume is specified in USD, timestamp is specified in seconds.
+Example: rate of 1.2345 USD/UOS pushed by `exchange` with 24 trading volume of 500000 USD

 ```json
 [